aaron-grau/curic/ruby/projects/ghost/README.md

 ## Learning Goals

 * Understand how different classes interact
-* Be able to write classes in different files and use `require-relative` to connect them
+* Be able to write classes in different files and use `require_relative` to connect them
 * Know how to test methods in pry
 * Know how to read lines from a text file